murphyka/information_explorable/info_decomp.md

   <div class='storm-probability-buttons' id='buttons2'></div>
 </div>

-When mirroring town 1's weather (<digits>Mirror1</digits>), we see that there is no information in town 2 as it does nothing to reduce our predictive error.
+When mirroring Town 1's weather (<digits>Mirror1</digits>), we see that there is no information in Town 2 as it does nothing to reduce our predictive error.
 With the logic gates, we see that both towns contain relevant information because the optimal allocation is an equal split.
 <digits>XOR</digits> is unique among the logic gates in that the error is slow to decrease in the low-information regime, and in the greater discrepancy between optimal and suboptimal information allocations<a class='footstart' key='xor'></a>.

 </div>

 Whereas a typical information theory treatment of this scenario might have looked at `$I(X_1;Y)$`, `$I(X_2;Y)$`, and `$I(X_1,X_2;Y)$`, we explored the space of partial information allocations by introducing the auxiliary variables `$U_1$` and `$U_2$`.
-We've searched through all possible lossy compressions of each source random variable to identify the information contained in each that is most predictive of the target.
+We searched through all possible lossy compressions of each source random variable to identify the information contained in each that is most predictive of the target.
 <!--
 **At a high level,** the variation in the sources (the weather of towns A and B) is not all equal in the amount of information it shares with the target variable (your town's weather).
 By mapping out the predictive error in all ways of selecting partial bits from the sources, the variation is sorted and we can "point" to the variation that is most shared with the target.